scrabbletank/farhome-rules/rulesdoc.md

 #### Attuned Spirit
 You resonate particularly well with magic items.
 You may attune to 4 items at one time instead of 3.
-If an item you are attuned to grants you a bonus to your attributes you gain an equal bonus to that attributes save.

 #### Battle Mage
 Once per turn, when you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
 Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
 The spell level increases to 2nd at 7th level, and 3rd at 14th level, and 4th at 21th level.

+#### Cunning Combatant
+Staggered creatures do not benefit from critical successes in their rolls against you.

 #### Dual-Wield Expert
 You have no penalties from dual wielding.
 While dual wielding you add a defense die to your defense rolls when taking the defend action.